adeeb-arangodan/MCQ_Generator/README.md

 an overall idea of project setup.
 Reading this along with source code will help you to get overall picture of how to setup a project and run it in aws cloud.

-Clone this on any cloud server like Amazon and you wi
+Clone this on any cloud server like Amazon AWS EC2 instance and make it live.

 1. Install vscode, python plugins
 2. Install git